Norfolk Nature Tours: Wildlife Walks & Wild Orchid Walks

 Birds & other wildlife at Snettisham

-A chance to study a variety of wildfowl and waders and pick up tips on their identification from an expert, as well as admire the late-flowering plants of the saltmarsh and shingle.
+A chance to study a variety of wildfowl and waders (perhaps including Ruff, Bar-tailed and Black-tailed Godwits, Greenshank and Spotted Redshank), and pick up tips on their identification from an expert, as well as admire the late-flowering plants of the saltmarsh and shingle.

 Winter Wildfowl at Holkham

-Masses of Pink-footed Geese and Wigeon, together with a variety of other ducks and geese, waders and birds of prey.
+Masses of Pink-footed Geese and Wigeon, together with a variety of other ducks and geese, waders and perhaps some birds of prey too.

 Prints & Canvases Digital Images